5 Ways to Speed Up Your Home Network

 Has your home network become more of a tortoise than a hare?
 Check out these five practical suggestions on routers, Wi-Fi, Powerline gear, and more.

-Here are five things that will make your home network so good you’ll be able to say farewell to your cable company.
+Here are five things that will make your home network efficient:

 1. Move the Router

 With that out of the way, let’s start with the very simplest technique to optimize your wireless network.
 I know this sounds simpleminded, but trust me: Think about moving your router to a more central location, or to a room that doesn’t have thick walls or a lot of other equipment that might cause interference.
 The router broadcasts a signal that spreads in a sphere, so if it’s centered on the back of the house, or in the basement, the signal might not make it to all the rooms where you’d like to connect a device to the Internet.